ivy-llc/ivy/docs/overview/deep_dive/navigating_the_code.rst

 Submodule Helper Functions
 --------------------------

-At times, helper functions specific to submodule is required to:
+At times, helper functions specific to the submodule are required to:

 * keep the code clean and readable
 * be imported in their respective backend implementations